How Fee Only Financial Advisors Are Different

 Flat-fee (typically a monthly retainer, or up-front cost for a financial plan)

-These investment and insurance decisions are often what you’re basing your entire financial future on, and there’s no guarantee that advisors who receive a commission are acting in your best interest.
+These investment and insurance decisions are often what you’re basing your entire financial future on, and there’s no guarantee that advisors who receive a commission are always acting as a fiduciary when they recommend that you purchase a particular financial product.
 That’s a nerve-wracking thought.

 At Covenant Wealth Advisors, we have a fee-only financial planning and investment management practice.
 We don’t receive commissions from selling financial products or making specific recommendations.
 We believe this is in our client’s best interest, which is one reason we founded Covenant Wealth Advisors in the first place.